Recommended Best Golf GPS Rangefinders 2020

 Press the button from where you took the shot, walk to your ball to learn the total distance.
 Then you press the shot button again.

 Bushnell says this device has a long battery life which would let users play three full rounds.
-I have not encountered problems with the battery life, though.
+I have not encountered problems with battery life, though.
 It also helps that you can recharge this using the USB cable you often use on your smartphone.

-The lack of user documentation aside, I think Bushnell did a terrific job with this entry level rangefinder.
+The lack of user documentation aside, I think Bushnell did a terrific job with this entry-level rangefinder.

 These are all solid choices if you are shopping for a golf GPS rangefinder.
 I picked these five models because they are easy to operate, compact, and accurate.

 The Izzo Swami can match up with other rangefinders in terms of accuracy.
 The Bushnell units aren’t that far either.